Understanding types of water heaters

 So when it comes to considering types of water heaters, there’s no need to look any further than propane for your hot water heating.
 That’s true whether it’s a traditional propane storage tank water heater or a propane tankless on-demand water heater.

 Don’t wait until your existing water heater fails to see how you can benefit from a high-efficiency propane water heater.
-If you’re ready to replace your water heater, please contact your propane company about your options.
-You may even qualify for a rebate of up to $300.
+If you’re ready to replace your water heater, please contact your propane company about your options./a>.

 Learn more about propane water heaters